videolan/x265/doc/reST/cli.rst

 	parallelism with fewer rows of CUs that can be encoded in parallel, and less frame parallelism as well.
 Because of this the faster presets use a CU size of 32.
 Default: 64

+.. option:: --rect, --no-rect

+	Enable analysis of rectangular motion partitions Nx2N and 2NxN (50/50 splits, two directions).
+Default disabled

+.. option:: --amp, --no-amp

+	Enable analysis of asymmetric motion partitions (75/25 splits, four directions).
+At RD levels 0 through 4, AMP partitions are only considered at CU sizes 32x32 and below.
+At RD levels 5 and 6, it will only consider AMP partitions as merge candidates (no motion search) at 64x64, and as merge or inter candidates below 64x64.

+	The AMP partitions which are searched are derived from the current best inter partition.
+If Nx2N (vertical rectangular) is the best current prediction, then left and right asymmetrical splits will be evaluated.
+If 2NxN (horizontal rectangular) is the best current prediction, then top and bottom asymmetrical splits will be evaluated, If 2Nx2N is the best prediction, and the block is not a merge/skip, then all four AMP partitions are evaluated.

+	This setting has no effect if rectangular partitions are disabled.
+	Default disabled

+.. option:: --early-skip, --no-early-skip

+	Measure full CU size (2Nx2N) merge candidates first; if no residual is found the analysis is short circuited.
+Default disabled

+.. option:: --fast-cbf, --no-fast-cbf

+	Short circuit analysis if a prediction is found that does not set the coded block flag (aka: no residual was encoded).
+It prevents the encoder from perhaps finding other predictions that also have no residual but require less signaling bits or have less distortion.
+	Only applicable for RD levels 5 and 6.
+Default disabled

+.. option:: --fast-intra, --no-fast-intra

+	Perform an initial scan of every fifth intra angular mode, then check modes +/- 2 distance from the best mode, then +/- 1 distance from the best mode, effectively performing a gradient descent.
+When enabled 10 modes in total are checked.
+When disabled all 33 angular modes are checked.
+Only applicable for :option:`--rd` levels 4 and below (medium preset and faster).

+.. option:: --b-intra, --no-b-intra

+	Enables the evaluation of intra modes in B slices.
+Default disabled.

+.. option:: --cu-lossless, --no-cu-lossless

+	For each CU, evaluate lossless (transform and quant bypass) encode of the best non-lossless mode option as a potential rate distortion optimization.
+If the global option :option:`--lossless` has been specified, all CUs will be encoded as lossless unconditionally regardless of whether this option was enabled.
+Default disabled.

+	Only effective at RD levels 3 and above, which perform RDO mode decisions.

+.. option:: --tskip, --no-tskip

+	Enable evaluation of transform skip (bypass DCT but still use quantization) coding for 4x4 TU coded blocks.

+	Only effective at RD levels 3 and above, which perform RDO mode decisions.
+Default disabled

+.. option:: --tskip-fast, --no-tskip-fast

+	Only evaluate transform skip for NxN intra predictions (4x4 blocks).
+	Only applicable if transform skip is enabled.
+For chroma, only evaluate if luma used tskip.
+Inter block tskip analysis is unmodified.
+Default disabled

+Analysis re-use options, to improve performance when encoding the same sequence multiple times (presumably at varying bitrates).
+The encoder will not reuse analysis if the resolution and slice type parameters do not match.

+.. option:: --analysis-mode <string|int>

+	Specify whether analysis information of each frame is output by encoder or input for reuse.
+By reading the analysis data writen by an earlier encode of the same sequence, substantial redundant work may be avoided.

+	The following data may be stored and reused:
+	I frames   - split decisions and luma intra directions of all CUs.
+	P/B frames - motion vectors are dumped at each depth for all CUs.

+	**Values:** off(0), save(1): dump analysis data, load(2): read analysis data

+.. option:: --analysis-file <filename>

+	Specify a filename for analysis data (see :option:`--analysis-mode`) If no filename is specified, x265_analysis.dat is used.

+Options which affect the transform unit quad-tree, sometimes referred to as the residual quad-tree (RQT).

 .. option:: --tu-intra-depth <1..4>